rayenzaafouri/firverse-web/README.md

 {% include 'navbar.html.twig' %}

 <body data-context="gym">
-{# data-context value shoul be one of the values "exercise","gym","events","shop","nutrition" or "user" depending on your module  #}
+{# data-context value should be one of the values "exercise","gym","events","shop","nutrition" or "user" depending on your module  #}
 {# you HTML goes here  #}

+<h2>Yeah it works you can procceed.</h2>
 </body>

 {% endblock %}